Mithra KaushikMercury Staff

 “I think it’s really good that we are going through that kind of certification process because it kind of pushes us to do more … I think that it is really helpful, doing these kinds of certifications and it’s always a learning experience,” said Anusha Bontha, an executive FYL and a biochemistry senior.

 Students must complete at least the first level to receive the certificate and then may pursue the consecutive levels.
 The three levels are certified, advanced and master.
 The Institute for Peer Mentorship is currently offering the first two levels.
 This is a free resource for students and is offered throughout the year, allowing students to complete it at a self-paced course.
+While this certification is not currently open to individual students at this time, students looking to obtain it can join the several programs that offer it.

 “They do additional training hours that go a little deeper with some of the workshops and additional hours with students and they can earn level two and up to level three,” Hickman said.